alexandrabrian/critical_feature_extraction/README.md

 Mean squared error: 0.19

-Explained Variance: -9.10

-R^2 for Training Data: 0.82

 ### Results on APPL using CVS, WFC TI's

 Mean squared error: 0.11

-Explained Variance: -5.20

-R^2 for Training Data: 0.90

 ### Conclusion

-The benchmark has outperformed the Gridsearch, which suggests we should look further into improving our model.
+The benchmark using naive PCA and Linear Regression has outperformed the Gridsearch with KPCA and SVR, which suggests we should look further into improving our model.

 #### Possible future steps:
 1. Create a function that calculates our epsilon for calculating our trading signals with PLR.